Portugal Work Permit

 Passport and Portugal Work Permit

-All nationals except EU nationals holding a valid national ID card require passport valid for at least three months beyond length of stay.
+All nationals except EU nationals holding a valid national ID card require a passport valid for at least three months beyond the length of stay.
 Some EU nationals may be required to present a valid passport in addition to a national ID card.
 Sufficient funds are required for all except EU nationals.

 Portugal Work Permit